Meili: Enabling SmartNIC as a Service in the Cloud: Programming Model

-{\bf State engine.} The \se employs linked hash tables to organize application states, and utilizes the transport mechanism compatible with \snic architectures (\eg RDMA, gRPC \cite{grpc23}), with RDMA as the default option.
+{\bf State engine.} The \se employs linked hash tables to organize application states, and utilizes RDMA that is compatible with \snic architectures.
 When an application calls the state APIs, the \se translates them into corresponding transport operations, such as RDMA WRITE.

-Figure~\ref{fig:state} illustrates a 64-byte state entry.
-Its lifespan is determined by the \texttt{lu\_time} and it is released if the lifespan exceeds a predefined threshold (\eg 500\,s).
-The \texttt{GET} operation behaves consistently in both the access patterns: it first checks local states and, if not found, retrieves the state from remote \snics using RDMA READ.
-However, the \texttt{SET}, \texttt{REMOVE}, and \texttt{ADD} operations apply only to local states in the ``non-external-write'' pattern and to all state replicas on relevant \snics in the ``full-access'' pattern.
-The \texttt{TRAVERSE} operation prompts the \se to fetch linked hash tables from all \snics running the application through RDMA READ and traverse all states locally, which mitigates the communication overhead by reducing RDMA operations.
-Similarly, an RDMA WRITE operation transmits \texttt{COMPUTE} instructions to all \snics.
-Upon receiving these instructions, the \se performs the computation specified in the \ucf and returns aggregated results to the caller.
+For \texttt{GET}, \se first checks local states and, if not found, retrieves the state from remote \snics, by issuing a RDMA READ request to in all \snics running the application.
+However, for \texttt{SET}, \texttt{REMOVE}, and \texttt{ADD}, \se only applies the operations to local states. \texttt{TRAVERSE} makes \se fetch linked hash tables from all \snics running the application through RDMA READ and traverse all states locally, mitigating the communication overhead by reducing RDMA operations.
+Similarly, an RDMA WRITE operation transmits \texttt{COMPUTE} instructions to all \snics; then \se performs computation specified in the \ucf and returns aggregated results to the caller.